CSCE331-Fall2024/project-3-team-8p/README.md

 (I believe that's all we need to run React)

-# Getting Started with Create React App
+# Getting Started with Create React CustomerView

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React CustomerView](https://github.com/facebook/create-react-app).

 ## Available Scripts